 So, where exactly are these cold, damp places in the average root-storers home?
 Other than appropriately named root cellars, which we’ll assume readers of this article do not have, other viable storage spots include basements (in colder climates), garages and under decks, possibly porches or balconies in a pinch, anywhere that isn’t heated but also doesn’t experience deep freezes.
 Experiment with thermometers to find the best spot available.

-Since we are dealing with this in the simplest way possible, not trying to regulate temperature and moisture via machine, this what we need: A box.
+Since we are dealing with this in the simplest way possible, not trying to regulate temperature and moisture via machine, this is what we need: A box.
 That’s right.
-Find a crate, an ice chest, a plastic bin or even a cardboard jobbie in some cases.
-Classically, adding peat moss as an insulator helps to regulate the temperature, but sustainably speaking, it’s better to try out alternatives like PittMoss, coconut coir or even sand.
+Find a crate, an ice chest, a plastic bin, or even a cardboard jobbie in some cases.
+Classically, adding peat moss as an insulator helps to regulate the temperature, but sustainably speaking, it’s better to try out alternatives like PittMoss, coconut coir, or even sand.
 Cover the veg in whatever and leave the lid off the box so that everything can breathe.